LP2X0X/PROGRAMMING/Web Dev/5 - React/5.11 - Redux/5.11.1 - Terms/Redux Thunk.md

 3. That function receives `(dispatch, getState)` (The same outer dispatch function)

 4. Inside the thunk, you can perform the async work and then dispatch the appropriate actions only after that work has completed

+---

+> **Redux dispatch expects a plain object action.
+But when you dispatch a function (a thunk), the thunk middleware intercepts it and calls that function, passing in `dispatch` and `getState`.
+The thunk then performs its async logic and manually calls `dispatch` again when it’s ready.**

+This clarifies a few important points:

+1. Redux itself cannot handle async

+Only middleware can understand things that aren’t plain objects.

+2. When you dispatch a thunk, Redux never actually sees it

+The thunk middleware catches it first.

+3. The middleware gives the thunk _its own copy_ of dispatch

+This lets the thunk:

+- start async work

+- wait

+- then call `dispatch(...)` again whenever it finishes

+4. The “real” action is dispatched later

+The thunk is not the real action — just a wrapper around async.

+> **Thunk = async function that receives dispatch so it can run async stuff and dispatch real actions afterwards.**

 ```
 ---